Top 10 best plug-in hybrid SUVs 2022

 MINI Countryman Cooper S E ALL4 hybrid

-Updated in 2020, the MINI Countryman hybrid is a stylish, well built SUV with an electric range of up to 31 miles, strong fuel economy and low CO2 emissions.
+Updated in 2020, the Countryman hybrid is a stylish, well built SUV with an electric range of up to 31 miles, strong fuel economy and low CO2 emissions.
 But aside from its competitive statistics, the MINI is one of the best-driving plug-in SUVs.
 With punchy performance, accurate steering and a genuine level of sportiness dialled into its chassis, this is the plug-in SUV to pick if you love to drive.
 Read our full review here.

 Volvo XC40 Recharge

-It took a while to arrive, but the plug-in hybrid version of Volvo’s stylish small SUV was worth the wait.
-Powered by a 1.5-litre three-cylinder petrol engine paired with a 10.7kWh battery and electric motor, the XC40 Recharge T5 sends a total of 262bhp to its front wheels (a less powerful T4 is also available).
+It took a while to arrive, but the plug-in hybrid version of Volvo’s small SUV was worth the wait.
+Powered by a 1.5-litre three-cylinder petrol engine paired with a 10.7kWh battery and electric motor, the XC40 Recharge T5 sends 262bhp to its front wheels (a less powerful T4 is also available).
 The result is a swift SUV that, while not overly inspiring to drive, is quiet around town and relaxed at a cruise.
-The petrol engine can feel a little thrashy and the suspension is on the firm side, but the XC40 remains the great small SUV it always has been – albeit with a very useful 28-mile electric range and claimed 141mpg fuel economy.
+The petrol engine can feel a little thrashy and the suspension is on the firm side, but the XC40 remains the great small SUV it always has been – albeit with a useful 28-mile electric range and claimed 141mpg economy.
 Read our full review here.